michielmulders/lisk-benchmark-UI/readme.md

 It will prepare and download a script for you with the given parameters which you can simply run with `node`.

 ## Improvements
+- Instead of using this Gist, move to a tool like [Siege HTTP Load Testing](https://github.com/JoeDog/siege) which gives better insights/reporting.
 - Log results when benchmarking is completed (`/api/node/status` or calculate)
 - Add the possibility to send a mix of transactions instead of only `transfer` transactions.